Writing

 Professional Writing

-I have written a number of freelance articles for magazines, websites and newspapers.
-Some of my favorite writing appears in these, and a few have gone viral (>10,000 shares.)
-Here’s a key to help you navigate:
+I have written a number of articles for magazines, websites and newspapers.

 ✭ = Personal favorite